 Talk to a counselor, friends, and family.
 Punch your pillow, jump up and down, throw rocks, write about it, exercise, join a support group.
-Nurture yourself, rest, relax, take time to lay around and feel lousy.
+Nurture yourself, rest, relax, take time to lie around and feel lousy.

 Venting is essential for situational depression.
 Let it all out.
 In time as you move through the phases of adjustment to loss, the depression will dissipate.

 The key with situational depression is to work through the feelings and feelings are worked through by being acknowledged, felt fully, expressed, and released, not medicated.

 Learning to have acceptance for feelings of sadness, loss, pain, depression, and grief as a natural part of life and to cope with them instead of medicating them is the healthy response we should be taught.

 Situational depression may result in feelings or thoughts of suicide because the situation is unbearable.
 This too is a normal response to deep loss or grief.
 Working through these feelings and thoughts is the key to recovery, not medication.

 There is also a difference between "feeling" suicidal and "being" suicidal.
 If one is supported through the process of working out their suicidal feelings they are much less likely to move into the "being" suicidal phase.

-In situational depression, neurotransmitters are indeed impacted by the loss and grief, however, they will regain balance when the situation has passed and the feelings have been dealt with effectively.
+In situational depression, neurotransmitters in the brain are indeed impacted by the loss and grief, however, they will regain balance when the situation has passed and the feelings have been dealt with effectively.
 If medication is used, then situational depression could turn into clinical depression, because the medications will cause disruption to brain chemistry.